MuTe43/SpringBoot-Angular-InternshipManager/README.md

-Created Using SpringBoot & Angular
+##Created Using SpringBoot & Angular

+VSCode for FrontEnd
+Spring Tools 4 for Eclipse
 Database is initialized with Xampp